-Simoa, over at Champagne For Lunch is hosting this blogathon about June Allyson.
+Simoa over at Champagne For Lunch is hosting this blogathon about June Allyson.
 This year is the centenary of June’s birth, and I think it’s lovely to be marking this event with this blogathon.
-Be sure to visit Simoa’s site to read all the entries, I can’t wait to read them all myself.
+Be sure to visit Simoa’s site to read all the entries.
+I can’t wait to read all the entries myself.

 My favourite of her film performances is as Jo March, in the 1949 film adaptation of the novel Little Women.
 This version and the one from 1994 are my favourite screen versions of this lovely coming of age story.
 These two versions capture the warmth and intimacy of the novel for me.
 I don’t like the 1933 film version, as I think the actors in it(especially Katharine Hepburn)overact their roles something fierce and this spoils watching that one (for me anyway).

 In the 1949 film, June brings the character of the tomboyish Jo to life so well.
 June completely becomes this frustrated, warmhearted, outgoing, adventurous and passionate young woman.
 She also captures Jo’s passion for writing and the joy that it brings her.

 As the film goes on, Jo matures and grows into quite the young lady, and June really captures that change so well (watch her body language, emotions and mannerisms.)
 Compare how she acts in the first half of the film to how she is in the second half of the film.

 June shows us that as Jo gets older she finally becomes more comfortable with being a woman and acting as her sisters do (properly, as was expected for the time period).
 Jo also finally accepts that it is okay to actually want to fall in love and be a wife, and she doesn’t mind that change entering in to her own life as much as she did when she was younger.